miguelperezenciso/DLpipeline/README.md

 model.add(Dense(1))
 ```

-### Implementing Generative Networks
-A Keras implementation of GANs can be found at https://github.com/eriklindernoren/Keras-GAN.

 ### Implementing Recurrent Neural Neiworks (RNNs)
 The following model is a simple implementation of 3 layers of LSTM with 256 neurons per layer: